mozilla-releng/relengdocs/bootcamp.rst

 Example Walk Throughs
 -------------------------

-From checkin to a build being triggered
+From checkin to build being triggered
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now it is time to expand on part of our :ref:`flow <from-checkin-to-tbpl>`.
 We are going to look at how we configure Buildbot to monitor for changes pushed to